hl7-eu/mpd/input/pagecontent/implementationnotes.md

 **Pros:**
 - Possible to define interdependencies between prescription items
-- Multiitem prescription is clearly defined and distinguishable from singleitem prescriptions
+- Multiitem prescription is clearly defined and distinguishable from single-item prescriptions

 **Cons:**
-Multiitem prescription and singleitem prescription are handled differently.
-In a prescription system where multiitem prescriptions use RequestOrchestration, it is important to consider whether singleitem prescriptions should be using the same mechanism, even though it does not add anything to the semantics.
+Multiitem prescription and single-item prescription are handled differently.
+In a prescription system where multi-item prescriptions use RequestOrchestration, it is important to consider whether single-item prescriptions should be using the same mechanism, even though it does not add anything to the semantics.

 When grouping MedicationRequests with a RequestOrchestration/RequestGroup:
 - MedicationRequest.intent value must be ‘option’.
 This is a signal to the receiver, that the request must be handled as part of a bigger request group.